usernameNiD4niel/hospital-quest/docs.md

 ## Local Storage
--- `playerMap`: Where the user playing ground.
+-- `currentIndex`: This will be use to index the user avatar.
+-- `name`: User name.
+-- `progress`: This is the overall progress of the user from the departments and QA.